-- Daytime: Delivery trucks and employees' POVs would generate negligible noise levels that are consistent with current daytime conditions. - 225 Nighttime: Truck shipments would generate noise levels that could be considered intrusive during • nighttime hours to sensitive receptors in the ROI.
-These noise levels could reach 90 dBA at 50 feet 226 227 from the traveled roadway.
-Based on existing delivery shipments at the DC Facility, Treasury 228 assumed there would be seven heavy truck shipments that would occur between 1:30 a.m. and 229 8:00 a.m.
-These truck shipments would be routed through BARC to avoid passing within 50 feet of 230 any noise-sensitive receptors.
-Further, BARC facilities are generally not occupied during nighttime 231 hours.
-Therefore, the noise-sensitive receptors around the site (particularly those along Odell 232 Road) may experience less-than-significant adverse impacts from nighttime shipments due to 233 audible, but not intrusive, truck noise at the proposed CPF.
+- Daytime: Tractor trailers would make deliveries at times consistent with daytime production shifts.
+Treasury estimates that one to four tractor trailers traveling to and/or idling at the proposed CPF's loading docks would result in noise levels between 17 and 34 dBA for the residences along Odell Road, which is well below the existing minimum ambient noise level (i.e., 43 dBA) (Cerami, 2021).
+Therefore, these trucks and employees' POVs would generate negligible noise levels that are consistent with current daytime conditions. - Nighttime: No tractor trailer deliveries to the proposed CPF would occur at night.
+Currency shipments would use armored trucks, which would generate noise levels while driving that could be considered intrusive during nighttime hours to sensitive receptors in the ROI.
+These noise levels could reach 90 dBA at 50 feet from the traveled roadway.
+Based on current shipments to the DC

+Facility, Treasury assumed there would be seven armored truck shipments that would occur between 1:30 a.m. and 8:00 a.m.
+These armored truck shipments would only be able to access the Project Site via Powder Mill Road, thereby avoiding passing within 50 feet of non-federal noise-sensitive receptors along Odell Road to the extent possible.
+BARC facilities are generally not occupied during nighttime hours.
+Further, armored trucks produce less noise than tractor trailers (Cerami, 2021), and armored truck loading docks would be located within the proposed CPF so loading activities would not generate exterior noise.
+Therefore, nighttime currency shipments would be expected to produce less noise than daytime tractor trailer deliveries.
+However, the noise-sensitive receptors around the site (particularly those along Odell Road) could potentially experience less-than-significant adverse impacts from these activities because they would occur at night.